 Hampers asked the woman to lie to the police about their relationship, Holloway said.
 He told her he didn't want prosecutors to know that he'd paid her for sex or that he'd used an escort to pick up some prescriptions.
 He suggested they tell the police that they were having an affair and he had helped her by writing some prescriptions for her children because they didn't have a primary care doctor.

 According to Holloway, Hampers also asked the woman to lie to the police about his whereabouts.
 If they ask you where I am, he said, tell them you don't know.

 Holloway painted Hampers as a flight risk because of his family's wealth, which he called "extraordinary."
 Hampers' father, Constantine, who is also a doctor, founded a kidney dialysis company that made him a millionaire.
 His mother, Joyce, is an attorney who worked for the first Bush administration and now owns a pair of upscale salons in Boston.
 Both were in the courtroom today.
 The family's money is kept in a trust, Holloway said, and the trust owns a Gulfstream V business jet that is capable of flying internationally.

 Furthermore, he said Hampers is a danger to his former employer, The Children's Hospital in Aurora.
 In late 2009, Holloway said the hospital reported that Hampers' began having altercations with staff members that made them feel threatened.
 If Hampers is released on bond, Holloway said, Children's will seek a restraining order against him.

-Hampers is also a danger to the two women who have already sought restraining orders against him, Holloway said: 9News investigative reporter Deborah Sherman, who is also suing Hampers in civil court, and a woman from Colorado Springs named Sandy Ebersohl.
+Hampers is also a danger to two women who have already sought restraining orders against him, Holloway said, including 9News investigative reporter Deborah Sherman, who is also suing Hampers in civil court, and a woman from Colorado Springs named Sandy Ebersohl.